Imaging-Server-Kit/imaging-server-kit/docs/sections/00_getting_started.md

 While your server is running, you can connect to it directly from Napari.
 Open another terminal and run:

 ```
-napari -w napari-serverkit
+napari -w imaging-server-kit
 ```

-This is equivalent to opening the plugin in Napari from `Plugins > Server Kit (Napari Server Kit)`.
+This is equivalent to opening the plugin in Napari from `Plugins > Imaging Server Kit > Connect to server`.

 In the plugin panel, enter the server address (http://localhost:8000) and press *Connect*.
 The *Algorithm* dropdown will populate with the available algorithms.
 You can use them just like in the local case.